-The district's participation in the Klickitat County Investment Pool is voluntary and the pool does not have a credit rating.
-The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
+The district's participation in the Thurston County investment pool is voluntary and the pool does not have a credit rating.
+The district reports its investment in the pool at the fair value amount, which is not the same as the value of the pool per share.
+The fair value of the district's investment in the pool is measured using a fair market multiplier of 1.009344 as determined by the pool.
+The pool maintains an effective duration average maturity of 1.61 years.